Gunnar Mattsson

 Kaj Gunnar Wolter Mattsson (5 May 1937 – 9 August 1989) was a Swedish-speaking Finnish writer and journalist.
 Mattsson rose to fame as a result of his book Prinsessan.
 The book was translated into some thirty languages, including English, it was a bestseller in Finland and was filmed as A Time in the Sun in Sweden.
+His other notable works include the sequel Prinsen (The Prince, 1966), Jätten (The Giant, 1969), and Kungen (The King, 1971).

 Biography

-Mattsson was born in Helsinki.
-He worked as a journalist for Hufvudstadsbladet newspaper.
+Mattsson was born in Helsinki to sea captain Wolter Eugene Mattsson and bank clerk Elli Gertrud Eriksson.
+He attended the Swedish secondary school in Kimito.
+He worked as a journalist for the Vestmanlands Läns Tidning newspaper in Sweden from 1961 to 1963, and then for Hufvudstadsbladet from 1963.
+He married Virpi Augustin in 1961, and they divorced the same year; in 1964 he married Seija Terhikki Lainela.
 Suffering from alcoholism, he committed suicide at the age of 52 in Helsinki.